 The first step in that journey is accepting the possibility that you may have hearing loss.

 Denial is a very powerful defense mechanism and one that is often used in conjunction with hearing loss.
 People may believe that if their hearing is failing, it might mean that they are getting old or losing their independence.
 The truth is, with age we have more time and resources to lead happier and more fulfilling lives.
 We are used to fixing whatever is broken in our work, in our homes, and in our lives.
 So once we recognize that our health needs a little help, we take action.

 Although today’s hearing aids cannot reverse your hearing loss, they can minimize the effects it has on your daily life.
-Moments at work, at a restaurant, with loved ones, and more, all can be fuller and clearer with the help of hearing aids.
+Moments at work, a restaurant, or with loved ones can all be fuller and clearer with the help of hearing aids.
 Today’s hearing aids are not what your grandfather or even your mother wore.
 The leading-edge digital hearing aid technology helps to reduce background noise and focus on exactly what you want to hear.
 These advanced little pieces of technology are designed to be inconspicuous and many are nearly invisible.
-The Miracle-Ear line of discreet hearing aids are designed specifically to have a minimal visual impact on a person's appearance.
+The Miracle-Ear line of discreet hearing aids is designed specifically to have a minimal visual impact on a person's appearance.

 Do you know what the number 2,555 represents?
 It is the number of days in the 7 years it takes a person to accept they may have hearing loss.
-If you or a loved one are wrestling with when to get hearing aids, know that you have a choice: You could spend those days struggling to hear conversations and potentially isolating yourself when it just gets too hard.
-Or you could visit a licensed hearing care professional to evaluate your hearing and discuss cutting-edge, effective solutions that can make your world come to life.
+If you or a loved one are wrestling with when to get hearing aids, know that you have a choice: You could spend those days struggling to hear conversations and potentially isolating yourself, or you could visit a licensed hearing care professional to evaluate your hearing and discuss cutting-edge, effective solutions that can make your world come to life.

 We know that accepting hearing loss can be a difficult process, but Miracle-Ear is here to help along every step of your hearing journey.